This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- Add 2 tablespoon of olive oil to a shallow, wide-bottomed casserole pan and set over a medium heat.
+- Add 2 tbsp of olive oil to a shallow, wide-bottomed casserole pan and set over a medium heat.
 Once hot, add the aubergine chunks and cook for around 8 minutes, stirring often, or until the aubergine is golden all over.
 Remove from the pan and tip into a bowl.
 Set aside.

-- Add the 2 tablespoon olive oil to the pan along with the onion and a generous pinch of salt.
+- Add the 2 tbsp olive oil to the pan along with the onion and a generous pinch of salt.
 Cook gently for 10-12 minutes until softened, adding the garlic for the final 2 minutes.
 Add a splash of water if anything is starting to catch.

 - Tip in the cherry tomatoes and cook for 3-5 minutes, stirring occasionally, until starting to break down.